 - Over 20 years of service: 50% of the salary for the last 12 months

-Why are many MNCs now choosing to hire through an Employer of Record (EOR) in Cameroon?
+Why are many MNCs now choosing to hire through EOR Service Providers in Cameroon?

-Cameroon is an attractive destination for MNCs looking to expand and hire globally due to its strategic location, advanced workforce and efforts to improve the business environment.
-However, setting up an entity in Cameroon can be a complex process, requiring companies to navigate bureaucracy and fulfill legal requirements – including special stipulations based on business type, location and industry.
+Cameroon is an attractive destination for MNCs looking to expand business in Cameroon and hire globally due to its strategic location, advanced workforce and efforts to improve the business environment.
+However, setting up an entity and doing business in Cameroon can be a complex process, requiring companies to navigate bureaucracy and fulfill legal requirements – including special stipulations based on business type, location and industry.
 Additionally, regulatory compliance, taxation, reporting, payroll processing and other factors require a learning curve for the internal HR team back in the home country.

-To overcome these challenges, many companies find that partnering with a qualified EOR, like GoGlobal, is the best way to hire in Cameroon.
-This arrangement allows companies to build a local team without setting up a legal entity, comply with local laws and regulations, reduce costs, enhance agility in hiring and mitigate employment risks.
-This model may be a temporary bridge solution or an indefinite solution that allows them to quickly and compliantly tap into the Cameroonian workforce in the long-term.
+To overcome these challenges, many companies find that partnering with qualified EOR service providers, like GoGlobal, is the best way to hire people of Cameroon.
+This arrangement allows companies to take advantage of EOR services, i.e., to build a local team without setting up a legal entity, comply with local laws and regulations, reduce costs, enhance agility in hiring and mitigate employment risks.
+EOR service providers may be a temporary bridge solution or an indefinite solution that allows them to quickly and compliantly tap into the Cameroonian workforce in the long-term.

-How does GoGlobal offer MNCs a competitive advantage in Cameroon?
+How does GoGlobal offer MNCs a competitive advantage doing business in Cameroon?

 At GoGlobal, we have a team of local experts on the ground in every market we serve, including Cameroon.
 Our dedicated team members know the “ins and outs” of the country’s regulatory environment and are experts in navigating the labor market’s unique conditions and business culture.
 This ensures a positive experience for our clients as well as client-workers.